Metaswitch/ellis/docs/features.md

 Ellis generates a secure password for the new private identity, stores it in Homestead, and reveals it once to the user (without storing it).

-Ellis also sets the Initial Filter Criteria (iFCs) for the number to a default value, specifying the use of Clearwater's built-in MMTEL application server.

 Ellis provides the ability to reset the password to a new value (e.g., if the user has forgotten it).

 When a number is deleted in Ellis, Ellis deletes it from Homestead as well.

+Ellis also sets the Initial Filter Criteria (iFCs) for the number to a default value, specifying the use of Clearwater's built-in MMTEL application server.

+By editing the /usr/share/clearwater/ellis/web-content/js/app-servers.json file, additional user-configurable application servers can be added.
+This file maps user-friendly application-server names (e.g. "Voicemail server") to an InitialFilterCriteria XML node, which will be added to or removed from the list of iFCs on Homestead as the ser selects or unselects it in the configuration dialog.

 Homer
 -----